imeMFK01/ProcessTrialtrove/README.md

 Comparison Term: The token or substring (such as "vs.) that suggests a comparison has been done
 Context: The context around the sex term that may include a comparison
 Column: Either Trial Notes or Trial Results (because these are the two Trailtrove columns that contain results and where comparisons by sex may be found)

+Alejandro Schaffer wrote the program findpubmed.py that finds PubMed ids and PubMedCentral ids in the ASCII versions of Trialtrove files, which are produced by trialtrove_processing_wcomments.py and character_conversion_table.py
+Usage:
+python3 findpubmed.py --input_file <Trialtrove file> --output_file_full <tab-delimited output file>
+The rightmost column of the tab-delimited output file has the publication identifiers as a comma-delimited list

 Both trialtrove_processing_wcomments.py and python3 query_sex_differences.py require the pandas package of python